 Nesrine Chakroun, Kings College University of London (2011) - Early Steps of Prion Protein Oligomerization by Molecular Dynamics Simulations and Small-Angle X-ray Scattering.
 After continuing her studies as a PDRA in the Department of Biochemical Engineering at University College London Nesrine has recently recently joined the UCL Department of Biochemical Engineering as a post-doc at the EPSRC Centre for Innovative Manufacturing in Emergent Macromolecular Therapies.

 Gemma Newby, Reading University (2010) - Rheo-SAS from Soft Materials.
-After workin at the ESRF Gemma is currently a staff Scientist at Xenocs
+After working at the ESRF Gemma is currently a staff Scientist at Xenocs

 Twilight Barnardo, Aberystwyth University (2010) - Time Resolved Anomalous Small Angle X-Ray Scattering of the Sol–Gel Process.